k3s-io/docs/docs/security/self-assessment.md

 **Result:** warn

 **Remediation:**
-Where possible, remove get, list and watch access to secret objects in the cluster.
+Where possible, remove get, list and watch access to Secret objects in the cluster.

 ### 5.1.3 Minimize wildcard use in Roles and ClusterRoles (Manual)